ttr007/capstone-/README.md

-# Data Analytics Learning Resource for Pierce Government Workers
+# Data Skills Learning Resource

 ## Overview
 This project is a learning resource designed to help older, non-technical government workers gain foundational knowledge in data analytics.
 The resource uses simple language, real-world government examples, and interactive lessons to make learning accessible and engaging.